Back to Research

 The RMG Economic Engine

 The ready-made garment sector has been the single most transformative force for women's economic agency in Bangladesh's history.
-With approximately 4 million workers, of whom 60.8% are women, the RMG industry created the first mass pathway for Bangladeshi women to earn independent wages in formal employment.
+With approximately 4 million workers, of whom 53% are women (BGMEA, June 2024), the RMG industry created the first mass pathway for Bangladeshi women to earn independent wages in formal employment.
 Research has documented that garment employment delays marriage, increases girls' schooling in garment-proximate communities, and shifts intra-household bargaining power.

-Concentration risk: With the overwhelming majority of formally employed women in a single low-wage industry, any disruption to the garment sector, whether from automation, trade policy shifts, or competitive pressure from Ethiopia, Myanmar, or Cambodia, would disproportionately affect women's economic participation.
+Concentration risk: With the overwhelming majority of formally employed women in a single low-wage export industry, any disruption to the garment sector, whether from automation, trade policy shifts, buyer reshoring, or competitive pressure from Ethiopia, Myanmar, or Cambodia, would disproportionately erase women's formal employment gains.

-Workplace safety has improved since the Rana Plaza disaster of 2013 through the Accord/RSC framework, but remains uneven, particularly in subcontracting facilities and the domestic-market garment segment.
-Sexual harassment (68% of women workers report workplace harassment per BILS 2019), inadequate maternity protection, and excessive overtime remain documented concerns.
-Women own only 5% of land nationally, severely limiting their economic autonomy and exit options.
+Workplace safety has improved since the 2013 Rana Plaza disaster through the Accord on Fire and Building Safety (now the International Accord) and its successor framework, but coverage remains uneven across subcontracting facilities and the domestic-market garment segment, which fall outside buyer-led compliance systems.
+The BILS (2019) survey found 68% of women workers report workplace harassment.
+Inadequate maternity protection and excessive overtime are documented in facilities not covered by the International Accord.
+Women own only 5% of land nationally (BBS/USAID 2020), severely restricting their economic autonomy and exit options from exploitative employment.

 Chapter 3